aerospike-community/aerospike-time-series-client/README.md

 ## Time Series API

-The Aerospike API provides the above via the TimeSeriesClient object.
+The Aerospike Time Series API provides the above via the TimeSeriesClient object.
 The API is as follows

 ```java
 // Store a single data point for a named time series